 Abstract

 Members of the field of philosophy have, just as other subjects, ideologies (i.e., political identities).
 How are different ideologies distributed and perceived in the field?
 Using the familiar distinction between the political left and right and the methodology previously employed by social psychologists, we surveyed an international sample of 794 philosophers.
 We found that participants clearly leaned left, while right-leaning individuals and, even more so, moderates were underrepresented.
 Moreover, across the political spectrum, from very left-leaning individuals and moderates to very right-leaning individuals, philosophers reported experiencing political bias and hostility in the field, occasionally even from those from their own side of the political spectrum.
-Finally, while about half of the participants believed that discrimination against left- or right-leaning individuals in the field is not justified, a significant minority displayed aexplicit willingness to discriminate against colleagues with the opposite ideology.
+Finally, while about half of the participants believed that discrimination against left- or right-leaning individuals in the field is not justified, a significant minority displayed an explicit willingness to discriminate against colleagues with the opposite ideology.
 Our findings are surprising and highly relevant because a commitment to tolerance and equality is widespread in philosophy, and ideological homogeneity, bias, and discrimination are likely to undermine reliable belief formation in the field.

 Introduction